mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 {{<img src="after-font.jpg" has-border="true">}}
 {{</gallery>}}

-After I had my spiffy fonts, I got to thinking about the cover for my book.
-I plan to have one before I publish, so I might as well get it now.
+After installing my spiffy new fonts, I got to thinking about the cover for my book.
+I plan to commission a cover before I publish the book, so I might as well get it now.
 More people will probably be interested if I can show a nice cover.
-So, I wrote [a spec for the cover design](https://docs.google.com/document/d/1SUQ6GTeyL-XWmZYlJdQgyvQHZdHiUvCy0G-dh5nnrQM/edit?usp=sharing) and hired a designer to create it.
+So, I wrote [a spec for the cover design](https://docs.google.com/document/d/1SUQ6GTeyL-XWmZYlJdQgyvQHZdHiUvCy0G-dh5nnrQM/edit?usp=sharing) and hired a designer to work on it.

 A few days later, I got an email from a reader asking if they could buy access to the unfinished lessons in _Hit the Front Page of Hacker News_.
-I sent the two new unreleased sections and a link to the old course, and the reader seemed happy with the material.
+I sent them my two new unreleased lessons and a link to the old course, and the reader seemed happy with the material.
 I got to thinking I should pause _Refactoring English_ and finish _Hit the Front Page of Hacker News_.

 At this point, I noticed that I was finding an awful lot of activities that weren't writing my book.

-It's easy to get distracted because finishing the book feels so far away.
-And because it's a book about writing, I feel like my writing has to be perfect, so I get hung up on whether every sentence is phrased as well as it could be.
+It's easy to get distracted because finishing the book is so far into the future.
+And because it's a book about writing, I feel like my writing has to be perfect, so I get hung up on wordsmithing everything.

 I think I'll have a better sense of what the work is like once I publish my first sample chapter and see reader feedback, so I'm going to just push on until that's done.